 Top 10 Highest Mountains in Nepal

-Here is a list of the ten highest mountains in Nepal you must see in Your Lifetime including the world’s eighth-highest mountains.
+Here is a list of the ten highest mountains in Nepal you must see in Your Lifetime, including the world’s eighth-highest mountains.
 Mt.
 Sagarmatha, also known over the world as Mt.
 Everest, is the tallest mountain in Nepal.
 It lies in the Sagarmatha Mountain region in the southern part of Nepal.
-Its current height reportedly is 8848.86m above sea level.
+Its current height reportedly is 8848.86 m above sea level.

 Mt.
-Everest (8,848.86m) -The highest Mountain in the World
+Everest (8,848.86)—the highest Mountain in the World

 Elevation: 8848m/29,029ft